Michael S. Heiser

-Michael S. Heiser (February 14, 1963 – February 20, 2023) was an American Old Testament scholar and Christian author with training in ancient history, Semitic languages, and the Hebrew Bible from the University of Pennsylvania and the University of Wisconsin–Madison.
+Michael Steven Heiser (February 14, 1963 – February 20, 2023) was an American Old Testament scholar and Christian author with training in ancient history, Semitic languages, and the Hebrew Bible from the University of Pennsylvania and the University of Wisconsin-Madison.
 His expertise and work focused on the nature of the spiritual realm in the Bible and about spiritual matters more generally, and he wrote more than ten books on these subjects since 2010.

-He served as Executive Director of the School of Ministry at Celebration Church in Jacksonville, Florida, and as a professor at Liberty University and Midwestern Baptist Theological Seminary.
+He served as executive director of the School of Ministry at Celebration Church in Jacksonville, Florida, and previously as scholar-in-residence at Faithlife Corporation.
 He ran The Naked Bible podcast and Miqlat, a ministry to disseminate his scholarship.
-He has additionally been active in media productions around his area of interest, and in response to popular presentations relating to spiritual matters (such as material in the Stranger Things series, and in rebutting ancient astronaut conjectures).
+He also hosted the Peeranormal Podcast until 2021 which discussed peer-reviewed research on the paranormal.
+He had additionally been active in media productions around his area of interest, and in response to popular presentations relating to spiritual matters (such as material in the television series Stranger Things, and in rebutting ancient astronaut conjectures).

+Heiser died from pancreatic cancer on February 20, 2023.

 Early life and education

 Heiser was born on February 14, 1963, and raised in Lebanon, Pennsylvania.
+He was one of seven children.

-He received an MA in Ancient History from the University of Pennsylvania, and an MA and PhD in the Hebrew Bible and Semitic Languages from the University of Wisconsin–Madison (with a minor in Classical studies).
+He received an MA in Ancient History from the University of Pennsylvania, and an MA and PhD in the Hebrew Bible and Semitic Languages from the University of Wisconsin-Madison (with a minor in Classical studies).

 Research interests

+Much of Heiser's work focused on the Biblical and Old Testament view of the "Unseen Realm": a supernatural world, distinct from the physical realm, inhabited by hierarchical order of spiritual beings, like angels, demons, and a divine council.

-Heiser's area of expertise is the nature of the spiritual realm in the Bible, namely the "Divine Council" (e.g., in Psalm 82) and the hierarchy of spiritual order in the Bible.
-In many of his works, Heiser stressed the overarching importance and role of the Divine Council in the Old Testament, and Kevin Bauder, Research Professor of Systematic Theology at Central Baptist Theological Seminary, has referred to Heiser as the "most prominent evangelical defender" of the divine council interpretation of Psalm 82; he notes that Heiser "has become a[n]... evangelist for the divine council theory, giving it wide exposure in popular books and articles, and defending it..." through his blogging and other internet activities.
+Kevin Bauder of the Central Baptist Theological Seminary of Minneapolis called Heiser the "most prominent evangelical defender" of the divine council interpretation of Psalm 82, and said that Heiser "has become a[n]... evangelist for the divine council theory, giving it wide exposure in popular books and articles, and defending it" through his blogging and other internet activities.